 Table 33 presents the coefficients used in each of the Logit models.
 As noted in the Pre-Distribution discussion, all cost values have been revised from 1970 dollars to 2010 dollars.
-Different transit bias constants were calibrated for person trips by purpose, and by income level for home-work trips.
+Different transit bias constants were calibrated for person trips by purpose, and by income level

+Chicago Metropolitan Agency for Planning for home-work trips.
 Separate coefficients are associated with each of the components of transportation system time and costs: